boltops-tools/sonic/docs/_docs/tutorial-ecs-run.md

 $
 ```

 The output shows that there is this extra runnning container called `cocky_goldstine`.
-This name does not look like the typical ECS managed running docker container: `ecs-hi-web-stag-11-web-9eb081978abad89a9701`
+This name does not look like the typical ECS managed running docker container: `ecs-hi-web-stag-11-web-9eb081978abad89a9701`.
+This is how we know that this is a container outside of ECS control.

 ```sh
 $ sonic ecs-run hi-web-stag bash